What Are Some Safety Tips For Night Driving

 This includes your headlights, turn signals, brake lights, and all other lights on your car.
 Make sure all the bulbs are working and are clear.
 If the light seems to be dim, clean off the plastic coverings to allow the light to shine through more effectively.
 If that doesn’t work, the bulb may need to be replaced.

 Your lights are often the only way that other drivers will be able to see your vehicle on the road – and are instrumental for your safety.
-So check them often if you drive at night regularly, and ensure you can see – and be seen – while you’re on the road.
+So regularly check them if you drive at night frequently, and ensure you can see – and be seen – while you’re on the road.

 5. Avoid Using Your Interior Lights At Night, When Possible